Film & Media Production Major

 Travel with the film program during January, learning what it takes to do documentary film in our International Documentary class.
 Previous trips have been to Rwanda/Uganda and to Guatemala.

 Here’s just a sampling of the courses you can take as a Film & Media Production major.
 Play the videos to hear from recent students who took the class!

 Learn the most advanced equipment, when to use which tools depending on the story, and how to interact with actors.
 You’ll never be able to watch a film the same way again after this class.

-Learn the safe and professional use of the Steadicam, the film industry’s top camera stabilization device.
+Learn the safe and professional use of the Steadicam®, one of the film industry’s well-known camera stabilization devices.